-My husband and I have been purposing to have a weekly date night for a couple of years now – since our oldest kids got old enough to babysit and needed a way to earn their phones.
-We are intentional about getting away from the kids and just spending time as a couple.
+My husband and I have been purposeful about having a weekly date night for a couple of years now – since our oldest kids got old enough to babysit and needed a way to earn their phones.
+We intentionally get away from the kids and spend time as a couple.
 Finding workable date night ideas for married couples with the responsibility of kids at home can be challenging, but it is doable.

-We *usually* just go out to dinner or maybe a movie, but it is so nice to change things up and find fun and interesting things to do that are not our ordinary.
+We *usually* go out to dinner or maybe a movie, but it is so nice to find fun and exciting things to do that are not ordinary.
 Changing things up a bit makes date night even more special and keeps it from getting mundane.
 Be sure to check out more budget-friendly date night ideas!

-A friend of mine came up with this fabulous list of twenty-five ideas for date nights you can enjoy during the summer months or any time of year in a warmer climate!
-Some of these date night ideas will work during other seasons as well – but the focus is on summer.
+A friend of mine created this fabulous list of twenty-five ideas for date nights you can enjoy during the summer months or any time of year in a warmer climate!
+Some of these date night ideas will also work during other seasons – but the focus is on summer.
 I’ve edited the list with some of our personal experiences and left some of her personal experiences in the post so that it truly is a blend of ideas that can work for any couple.

-Whether you live near a lake or an ocean or near cornfields or mountains you can find a beautiful place to see the sunrise or sunset!
+Whether you live near a lake, ocean, cornfields, or mountains, you can find a beautiful place to see the sunrise or sunset!
 Don’t forget to bring easy snacks.

-Many towns have outdoor concerts or outdoor plays throughout the summer at the local parks and these are a fabulous way to enjoy a romantic summer evening with your spouse.
-Even where I grew up in a very rural area, you could drive about an hour and watch a fabulous outdoor theater production about Abraham Lincoln on any night of the week.
-Ask around, you might be surprised by what you can find.
+Many towns have outdoor concerts or plays throughout the summer at the local parks, which are a fabulous way to enjoy a romantic summer evening with your spouse.
+Even where I grew up in a rural area, you could drive about an hour and watch a fabulous outdoor theater production about Abraham Lincoln any night of the week.
+Ask around; you might be surprised by what you can find.

 We’ve had a few overnight hotel stays because I have had multiple surgeries in distant cities where I had to be there at 4 am.
-What we discovered was that even though we didn’t intend it as a date – getting away to a new location and enjoying each other’s company and talking into the night without interruption is really good for our marriage.
+We discovered that even though we didn’t intend it as a date – getting away to a new location and enjoying each other’s company, and talking into the night without interruption is good for our marriage.
 Take a deck of cards or some of your favorite board games if you think you’ll need to chase boredom away.

-Most of us probably went to the fair as couples when we were in high school dating random people, but when you are “old” and have kids you always think of taking the kids to the fair.
-How fun to just enjoy the rides and yummy food with each other as a special date night!
+Most of us probably went to the fair as couples when we were in high school dating random people, but when you are “old” and have kids, you always think of taking the kids to the fair.
+How fun to enjoy the rides and yummy food with each other as a special date night!
 Take the kids along another time and enjoy the romance of a time alone.

-More than once my husband and I have come home from a restaurant in the evening and become so caught up in the audiobook we were listening to on the way home that we sat in the car listening after we arrived.
-You can also pick a pretty location where you can watch the sunset and listen to the audiobook at the same time.
+More than once, my husband and I have come home from a restaurant in the evening and become so caught up in the audiobook we were listening to on the way home that we sat in the car listening after we arrived.
+You can also pick a spot to watch the sunset and listen to the audiobook simultaneously.
 Or watch the city lights on the river.
 Anywhere with a great view is the perfect place for a shared book!
 You can also read aloud to each other if you prefer.

 Picnic Dinner at the Park

-Take some sandwiches and drinks to a local park.
+Bring sandwiches, grapes, cheese, and drinks to a local park.
 Play a game of toss together or utilize some of the perks of the park.
 Ours happens to have a place for Frisbee Golf!
 Ask your local Mom’s group on Next Door or Facebook if you need inspiration for the perfect spot.
 I bet you get lots of ideas you’ve never thought of.

 Date Night “In”

-After tucking the littles into bed (if you have older ones who can keep an ear out for them), take a light weight blanket out to your back yard.
+After tucking the littles into bed (if you have older ones who can keep an ear out for them), take a lightweight blanket out to your backyard.
 Spread it out and lie down together to gaze at the stars.
-If you have a telescope, bring it along to take a closer look.
+If you have a telescope or binoculars, bring them along to look closer.
 Talk about your week or plans for vacation.
 Just relax together!
 Get more home date night ideas.

 Coffee and Dessert

-Summer is the perfect time for this activity!
-Take a couple baskets, some water to drink, and pick until you have all you need.
+Summer is the perfect time for pick-your-own fruit!
+Take a couple of baskets, some water to drink, and pick until you have all you need.
 Bring the berries home and prep them together for homemade ice cream, strawberry shortcake, or as a topping for pancakes.

 My husband and I enjoy cooking together.
-On occasion, we have created a menu plan, headed out to the grocery store to pick up our items, and then returned home to prepare the meal.
-We usually end up eating it with our family instead of alone (meal times are always exciting around here) but the other activities end up being fun for us, and can totally count as date time!
+Occasionally, look for new recipes to try, create a menu plan, head out to the grocery store to pick up our items, and then return home to cook.
+We usually end up eating it with our family instead of alone (meal times are always exciting around here), but the other activities are fun for us and can totally count as a fun date night idea.

 Since the daylight lasts longer in the summer, this is an easy and (almost) free activity.
 Take a drive into the mountains (we are not too far from the Blue Ridge Parkway here), travel along the beach and marvel at the ocean, or find some beautiful farm country to admire.
-This gives you plenty of time to chat, laugh together, or even have a serious conversation, if necessary.
+This is quality time at its finest, giving you time to chat, laugh together, or even have a serious conversation if you want.

 There is a place about an hour’s drive from us that offers several warehouses full of items for your home.
-Many are antiques, some are not.
+Many are antiques; some are not.
 ALL are fun to look at and dream about!
-We found our beautiful farm table at this location, and it is almost time to find the perfect setup for our in-planning-stage coffee bar.
-We’ll be heading back soon, and I think we will have so much fun shopping on our next date at the market.
+We found our beautiful farm table at this location, and it is almost time to find the perfect setup for our in-planning-stages coffee bar.
+We’ll return soon, and I think we will have so much fun shopping on our next date at the market.
 Do you have a great place like this near you?

 Surprise your spouse by making date night a date lunch